Volunteer's FAQ

 What do I do once I have accepted an offer to join the DME Team as a Virtual Volunteer?

-1. Reply to the email sent to you by a representative from the DME Human Resources Department to confirm that you will accept the volunteer position with the DME Virtual Volunteer Team.
+1. Reply to the email sent to you by the Volunteer Department Senior Coordinator to confirm that you will accept the volunteer position with the DME Virtual Volunteer Team.

-2. The Human Resources representative will then be able to send you an invitation link to access the Slack application which is a team communication tool that every DME volunteer and intern utilizes to collaborate with their teams when working on departmental projects.
+2. The Volunteer Department Senior Coordinator will then be able to send you an invitation link to access the Slack application which is a team communication tool that every DME volunteer and intern utilizes to collaborate with their teams when working on departmental projects.
 Make sure to watch this Video on how to use Slack and also this video on How to Navigate the DME Interns Slack Page.

 3. Once you have been invited to join Slack, take a moment to introduce yourself to other VSFS volunteers and interns in our #general channel.
 Tell us a little about who you are, what you do, or any aspirations you may have!
 Please make sure to also include your role ([First and Last Name] [Department] Volunteer) in your profile and introduction.

-4. You will also receive your DME Interns website (https://www.dmeinterns.org/) login information through your email in order for you to access and complete the pre-orientation (https://www.dmeinterns.org/courses/dme-volunteers-pre-orientation-course/).
-You may need to check you spam/junk inbox.
+4. You will also receive your DME Interns website login information through your email for you to access and complete the Volunteers’ pre-orientation course.
+You may need to check your spam/junk inbox.
 Please also refer to the DME Account Security Policy.
-After completing pre-orientation and downloading the Volunteer documents, you will need to fill them out and submit them prior to the Volunteer orientation.
+After completing pre-orientation and downloading the Volunteer documents, you will need to fill them out and submit them before the Volunteer orientation.

-5. Before attending your Volunteer orientation, the following documents must be emailed to the VAVS Office addressed to Tyrone Green.
+5. Before attending your Volunteer orientation, the following documents must be emailed to the DME Interns Program Manager Dominique Ramirez.

 • Resume